Team7IS601/miniproject1/Section 6/Tutorials.md

 ## Adding a collaborator to a Github Repo.
 - Under the main page of your repo click settings.
 - In the left sidebar you can click on collaborators.
+- Type in the username of the collaborator that you want to add
+- Click the collaborators name/username